LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 \- Agent: why can’t council give information on land they can develop?
 Different angle

 \- Top tip; switch recording device on

-> “With objections it’s very emotive and they’re not necessarily going to get the answer they want anyway”

 ## Stakeholder interviews